 Strategic Tips for Hiring Seasonal Employees

-Recruiting seasonal employees is increasingly necessary for companies that need to beef up staff to handle workload spikes during peak months.
+For companies experiencing seasonal peaks, recruiting effective temporary staff is more crucial than ever.
 Seasonal workers, meaning contractors and temporary part-time or full-time workers, are key players in the success of many sectors, including retail, tech and accounting — but let’s face it, finding qualified candidates for seasonal work can be challenging.
 Attracting, interviewing and onboarding temporary candidates happens along a faster timeline than traditional hiring, and it can certainly feel overwhelming to bring on workers for a mere few months or a single project, but it doesn’t have to be.
 Managing the seasonal hiring quirks with an effective strategy will take the pressure off and put you in the running for acquiring top-notch talent.
-Keep in mind there’s competition: Statistics Canada reports that one in eight employees worked in a temporary job in 2018.
-That’s a whopping 2.1 million workers.
-Time is ticking so don’t let the best temporary hires get away.
-Navigate the seasonal work landscape with these winning recruiting tips:

 Write a Clear Job Description